IAmJonoBo/Rocketship/docs/architecture.md

 - **Sample Template:** See `sample-agent.tpl` for a reference prompt with version and timestamp.

 This process ensures prompt quality, traceability, and safe evolution of agent instructions.

+## Integration & Technical Plan (2024)

+Rocketship's architecture is now guided by the Integration & Technical Plan, which synthesizes the latest research and best practices for agentic automation.
+Key enhancements include:
+- Graph-based, multi-agent orchestration (Plan→Dispatch→Resolve)
+- Unified MemoryService (vector + knowledge graph)
+- Dynamic ToolRegistry with circuit breaking and runtime registration
+- CriticAgent, ReflectionAgent, and feedback loops
+- Explainability, audit logging, and human-in-the-loop (HITL) checkpoints
+- OpenTelemetry-based observability and dashboards
+- Prompt metadata, evaluation, and governance
+- Strict modularity, performance, and extension points

+For full details, see [Feature_Enhancements.md](../Feature_Enhancements.md).

+## OrchestratorService (2024)

+- Now implements a graph/state-machine model for Plan→Dispatch→Resolve workflows.
+- Supports dynamic agent roles (Planner, Critic, Executor, ReflectionAgent) and message-passing.
+- Task queueing and orchestration are natively implemented for extensibility and speed.

+## Memory & Knowledge (2024)

+- Unified MemoryService abstracts both vector (LanceDB) and knowledge graph (TypeScript-native or adapter) storage.
+- Agents can query both vector and graph memory for richer, relational context.
+- PKGService provides property graph queries for codebase understanding.

+## ToolRegistry (2024)

+- Refactored for runtime registration, discovery, and removal of tools.
+- Integrates Opossum for circuit breaking and retries.
+- Exposes a simple API for agent tool discovery and invocation.

+## Agentic Enhancements (2024)

+- CriticAgent and ReflectionAgent are first-class agent types for self-critique and feedback loops.
+- All agent outputs include rationale and decision trace fields.
+- Human-in-the-loop (HITL) checkpoints are implemented as middleware in orchestration.

+## Observability & Telemetry (2024)

+- All core services and agents are instrumented with OpenTelemetry.
+- Minimal dashboard (VS Code webview or web UI) provides real-time monitoring.
+- Audit logging and error tracking are centralized for compliance and review.

+## Prompt Governance (2024)

+- Prompt templates include metadata (version, timestamp, usage stats).
+- Prompt evaluation and A/B testing are integrated into CI.
+- Prompt performance and user feedback are logged for continuous improvement.

+> **For the full, living plan and rationale, see [Feature_Enhancements.md](../Feature_Enhancements.md).**